 Workplace deaths in NC were up over 90% last year in North Carolina, jumping from 23 in 2013, to 44 in 2014.
 The construction industry accounted for 19 on-the-job deaths in 2014, up from 12 in 2013.
-Many of the deaths in the construction industry occurred within ninety days of the employee began the job.
+Many of the deaths in the construction industry occurred within ninety days of the employee beginning the job, suggesting that insufficient training or inexperience played a role in the workplace death, suggesting inexperience or insufficient training might be to blame.

 Eighteen of the workplace deaths in NC resulted from the worker being struck by an object.
 Thirteen deaths resulted from falls.
 Seven workers were crushed to death.

-Eleven of the deceased workers were Hispanics.
+Eleven of the deceased workers were Hispanic.
 Forty-two of the 43 were men.
 The average age of the deceased workers was 43-years old.
 The youngest was 20 and the oldest was 82.

 There were five workplace deaths in Mecklenburg County in 2014.
 Three occurred in Wake County and Union County, and two each in Forsyth, Gaston, Guilford, Henderson and Pender.